FLABDUL/strava-dashboard/README.md

+**Root README.md**

 # 🏃‍♂️ Personal Strava Dashboard

-A personal dashboard built with React and Node.js that integrates with the Strava API to visualize your recent running, cycling, and swimming activities.
+A personal dashboard built with React and Node.js that integrates with the Strava API to visualize your running, cycling, and swimming activities.

 ---

 ## ✨ Features

-- 🔐 OAuth2 login with your Strava account
+* 🔐 OAuth2 login with your Strava account
-- 📊 Fetch and display your activities (distance, time, etc.)
+* 📊 Fetch and display your activities (distance, time, etc.)
-- 📈 Chart your activity trends over time
+* 📈 Chart your activity trends over time
-- 🛠 Backend in Node.js/Express, Frontend in React with Chart.js
+* 🛠 Backend in Node.js/Express, Frontend in React with Vite and Chart.js
-- 🐳 (Optional) Docker Compose for easy deployment
+* 🐳 (Optional) Docker Compose for easy deployment

 ---

 ## 🧭 Project Structure

 ```
 strava-dashboard/
 ├─ frontend/         # React app